vmvelev/flux-node-automation/README.md

 # FLUX node automation

 ## How it works
-There are two scripts in this repo - config and main.
+There are three scripts in this repo - config, main and keys.

+The keys will generate an SSH key in the dir /project_dir/keys/.

 The config will make a config.txt file that will hold your configurations with this schema:
 ```